 - Early Childhood Licensure (pre-kindergarten - grade 2): Interdisciplinary Studies major with a concentration in Early Childhood Education

-- Elementary Education Licensure (grades 1-6): Interdisciplinary Studies, English, or Humanities major with a concentration in Elementary Education
+- Elementary Education Licensure (grades 1-6): Interdisciplinary Studies or Applied Mathematics with a concentration in Elementary Education

-- Secondary Education Licensure (grades 8- 12): English or History with a concentration in Secondary Education
+- Secondary Education Licensure (grades 8- 12): English, History or Applied Mathematics with a concentration in Secondary Education

 - Non-Licensure: Interdisciplinary Studies major with a concentration in Curriculum & Instruction